thewebmen/silverstripe-cms-tweaks/README.md

 # SilverStripe CMS tweaks

-This simple and small module adds the following CSS tweaks to the admin.
+This module adds some tweaks to the CMS.

 ## Features